 The new Gridline Concrete Skate Park is another great addition to Sidney D Torres Park!
 It measures 150 feet x 50 feet, and has an 8-foot-deep bowl with multiple ledges.

-If you are in the process of building a new playground or fitness area, No Fault Sport Group can help!
+If you are in the process of building a new playground or fitness area, No Fault Surfaces can help!
 Our rubber surfacing products and synthetic turf are IPEMA certified and designed to provide not only the utmost in safety, but will add greater aesthetic appeal to any play area.
-Give us a call at 866—NOFAULT, and our sales associates will be happy to assist you.
+Contact us and our sales associates will be happy to assist you.

 “We don’t stop playing because we grow old; we grow old because we stop playing.” – legendary Irish playwright George Bernard Shaw